-The section entitled "List of Auditable Events (as Mandated by the NDcPPe)" in the [CC-Guide] provides an example of each auditable event required by FAU_GEN.1.
-During testing, the evaluator mapped the entries in the tables in this section to the TOE generated events, showing that the section provides examples/descriptions of all required audit events.
+The section entitled "List of Auditable Events (as Mandated by the NDcPP22e)" in the [CC-Guide] provides an example of each auditable event required by FAU_GEN.1.
+The section entitled "Appendix A: MACsec Configuration" contains an "Audit Events" table that includes the audits associated with the MACsec protocol as required by MACSEC10.
+During testing, the evaluator mapped the entries in the tables in these sections to the TOE generated events, showing that these sections provide examples/descriptions of all required audit events.